armchair-traveller/armchair-traveller/README.md

 I'm a web developer that has a passion for building applications in the JAM (JavaScript, APIs, Markup) stack.
 In particular, using Serverless tech and Node.js.
 I'm always learning more about JavaScript in no small part thanks to these.

 I love the modern web and its amazingly productive tooling.
 For some specifics of my stack I've used React and Gatsby, so I've been in the React ecosystem, but have taken a great interest in Svelte.
 Sapper, Elder.js, Routify, you name it. `await`ing Svelte Kit especially since it'll integrate beautifully with my stack.
-Really hoping that Svelte takes off because all it lacks is a larger ecosystem and you're missing out if you haven't tried Svelte yet!
-Nifty stuff.
+Svelte does lack a larger ecosystem, but as any Svelte developer will tell you...
+The satisfaction from using it is off the charts.
+People are missing out, and I won't be surprised if it takes the frontend world by storm.

 While I have no qualms with using my favorite database FaunaDB, with FQL and GraphQL, I do acknowledge that most of my efforts are spent in the frontend.
 Fauna just makes the database setup too quick.